Freelancer vs Agency vs In-house

 Pros of using a freelancer

-• You can test out a new position you are thinking of hiring for, without having to fully commit
+• Low commitment: You can test out a new position you are thinking of hiring for, without having to fully commit

-• You can simply hire a freelancer for the duration of a project or to cover a time when you have lots of work
+• Managing workload/cash flow: You can hire a freelancer for the duration of a project or to cover a time when you have lots of work

-• You don’t have to pay a freelancer redundancy
+• Low barrier to exit: You don’t have to pay a freelancer redundancy

-• You don’t have to pay a freelancer sick leave
+• No sick days: You don’t have to pay a freelancer sick leave

-• You don’t have to pay a freelancer public holidays
+• No public holiday pay: You don’t have to pay a freelancer public holidays

-• A freelancer is in charge of paying their own superannuation
+• No super stress: A freelancer is in charge of paying their own superannuation

-• If a freelancer is not a good fit, you can simply end the relationship and move on
+• Low barrier to exit #2: If a freelancer is not a good fit, you can simply end the relationship and move on

-• You can have access to an expert in a particular area, without having to take them on full time hours.
+• Low barrier to entry: You can have access to an expert in a particular area, without having to take them on full time hours.
 You can share them with other businesses.

-• They supply their own tools/equipment/office space.
+• Low barrier to entry #2: They supply their own tools/equipment/office space.
 Eg. You don’t have to supply them with a laptop

-• A freelancer has an ABN and will take responsibility to invoice you
+• No payroll: A freelancer has an ABN and will take responsibility to invoice you

-• If you are a small business, it can be an easy way to get an extra pair of hands without an extra lot of paperwork
+• Less paperwork: If you are a small business, it can be an easy way to get an extra pair of hands without an extra lot of paperwork

-• They are responsible for their own training for staying up-to-date in their industry.
+• No training budgets: They are responsible for their own training and staying up-to-date in their area of expertise.

 Cons of using a freelancer

-• Freelancers charge more than what you would pay an in-house employee because:
+• They are more expensive: Freelancers charge more than what you would pay an in-house employee because:

 • They are paying their own tax